Espressobar/Automatic-Coffee-Grinder-Doser/README.md

 Code is basically a danish translation and "adaptation" of the original code found here: https://www.wuala.com/Cosmicos/SoftFidelity/M%C3%BChlentimer/OledTimerWizard/?key=bh3lscgclbc5

+Important: All .ino files must reside in a folder named "OLEDTimerWizard" and additional libraries must be available as per instructions in OLEDTimerWizard.ino

 Documentation (HW and Menu flow diagram) can be found under "Issues" here: https://github.com/SteffenLav/Automatic-Coffee-Grinder-Doser/issues/1